aloxe/huwindity/src/pages/documentation/navigation.md

 ## Navigation principles
 The main navigation menu is not done using the [11ty Navigation Plugin](https://www.11ty.dev/docs/plugins/navigation/) because I wanted to make a navigation that reflects the organisation of pages without having to add `key` our any information in [Front Matter](https://www.11ty.dev/docs/data-frontmatter/).

 This navigation will instead look in `collections.all` and list all pages.
 It will show all first level pages in the main menu and all nested pages under a sub menu and so on.

-If you want to exclude a page from the navigation (typically the 404 page), you can just exclude it from `collections.all` with.
+If you want to exclude a page from the navigation (typically the 404 page), you can just exclude it from the `collections.all`.

 ```
 eleventyExcludeFromCollections: true